wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/PIEgressQuickStart.md

 uid: piEgressQuickStart
 ---

-# PI System (PI Web API) egress quick start
+# PI egress quick start

 This document is a quick start for egressing data stored in the Edge Data Store into a remote PI System.
-This is accomplished using PI Web API which is configured for Basic authentication.
+This is accomplished using PI Web API which is configured for basic authentication.

 ## Create a periodic egress configuration